lfabianosb/dio_personapi_spring/README.md

 ### Presentation

 - controllers: API endpoints.
-They handle HTTP requests
+They handle HTTP requests.
+Presenters and Controllers are the same class
 - models: data models representing how data should be returned